Chapter 2 - Vowel Pronunciation, Basic Verb Classes, “To Be” Verbs

 Here are some vocabulary words having to do with the family:

-The words !nil- and !orendë are our first examples of neologisms in this course: new Elvish words invented by fans (only one of which, orendë, is the invention of the course’s author).
+The word !orendë is our first example of a neologism in this course: new Elvish words invented by fans (in this case the invention of the course’s author).
 The exclamation mark “!” before vocabulary words indicates they are neologisms.
-This particular pair of neologisms is included here because we know that the contrasting words mel- (“to love deeply and emotionally”) and nossë (“extended family”) had particular meanings in Tolkien’s writings, but we don’t know the Quenya words for the opposing terms (“to love less emotionally” and “nuclear family”).
+This particular neologism is included here because we know that the contrasting word nossë (“extended family”) had particular meanings in Tolkien’s writings, but we don’t know the Quenya words for the opposing term (“nuclear family”).

-Because they are neologisms, these words are not universally accepted among writers of Quenya and won’t be used in exercises, but they are helpful for purposes of discussion, and I personally would use both of them for Quenya writing in less formal settings.
+Neologisms are always not universally accepted among writers of Quenya and won’t be used in exercises, but they are helpful for purposes of discussion, and I personally would use orendë for Quenya writing in less formal settings.
 A discussion of Neo-Quenya appears in the (optional) section later in this chapter: 2.7 Advanced Topic: Conceptual Development of Quenya.

 Since this section didn’t introduce any new grammar, this exercise is mainly about practicing the vocabulary above.
 The various capitalized names in the exercise (Lëa, Oren, Cissë, Miro, Tilë) are not intended to have any particular meaning other than as individuals in the story.
 Here are some adverbs and conjunctions used in the story, not previously introduced: